 Are you a newlywed and wondering if it’s possible to fund a joint Roth IRA?
 Planning a wedding can be tricky enough.
 When you add combining finances and filing taxes jointly, it can undoubtedly stifle the romance.

 To help you navigate the financial aspect of marriage, we want to equip you with some pointers about how marriage affects your IRA.
 We’ll even answer some FAQs like, “Can you have a joint Roth IRA?” and “What are Roth IRA joint income limits?”

 So go ahead and shoot a cheeky text to your better half, and pencil in a date to talk finances.
 (After all, candid financial conversations build trust and transparency between partners.)

 Why It’s Essential to Talk About Investing and Retirement Planning With Your Spouse

-In a recent NPR podcast, financial therapist Amanda Clayman discussed the importance of creating a safe space to discuss finances in marriage-not simply for its utility but because it can bring spouses closer together and create what she calls “financial intimacy.”
+In an NPR podcast, financial therapist Amanda Clayman discussed the importance of creating a safe space to discuss finances in marriage—not simply for its utility but because it can bring spouses closer together and create what she calls “financial intimacy.”